chriswickham100/world_bank_streamlit/README.md

-# world_bank_streamlit
+# World Bank Country Data

-This repository contains a streamlit app for exploring and interpreting World Bank data
+This streamlit app allows users to select countries and explore relevant data from the World Bank Open Data Hub.